GhHiva/M2PI-mini-project/WhatWeHaveToKnow/Evaluation.md

 # 2. Softmax

 Softmax is a mathematical function that converts raw neural network outputs into probabilities.
 In Deep Learning, activation functions are important because they introduce non-linearity into neural networks allowing them to learn complex patterns.
 Softmax Activation Function transforms a vector of numbers into a probability distribution, where each value represents the likelihood of a particular class.
-It is especially important for multi-class classification problems.
+It is especially important for -class classification problems.

 * Each output value lies between 0 and 1.
 * The sum of all output values equals 1.